POSITION BASED IN ANY MSF-OCBA HUB SUBJECTED TO FEASIBILITIES

 - Fluency in English and Spanish is required; French will be an asset.

 - Field experience with MSF or other humanitarian organizations will be considered an asset, even more in the case of having managed finances in an MSF mission.

 - Position based in any MSF-OCBA Hub (Barcelona, MSF-Spain office delegations, Amman, Dakar or Nairobi).
 Final location will be subject to the employability of the preselected candidate (residency, work permit, etc.).

 - Full-time job.

-- Annual Gross Salary: level HQ-7A (divided in 12 monthly payments) + secondary benefits based on MSF OCBA Reward Policy.
-Subjected to local conditions.
+- Annual gross salary: HQ-4A (divided into 12 monthly payments) + secondary benefits based on the MSF-OCBA Reward Policy.

 How to apply

 To apply, please submit your CV and cover letter: